andersevenrud/microservice-rnd/README.md

 This is a personal research project used for learning more about microservice architectures, structuring and good practices related to development on Docker and deployment onto a Kubernetes Cluster.
-Uses Github Actions for CI and CD.
+Uses Github Actions for CI and CD and Pulumi to generate configurations.

 Provides a basic frontend interface and API that interacts with a runner service that spawns processes to demonstrate usage of event streams, etc, along with some administration